Is Google Nest Audio Worth It? [Review]

 You need a special battery that is fitted to your Neato model.
 Luckily they are not that expensive and almost all Neato robot vacuums use the same standard.

-There is only once difference, if you buy a Botvac model you’ll need a Ni-MH battery instead of an LI-ION battery.
+There is only one difference, if you buy a Botvac model you’ll need a Ni-MH battery instead of an LI-ION battery.

 This is also depending on the size of your apartment or house and the amount of power, it’ll use in one cleaning session.

-You’ll have to consider changing the battery when your robot vacuum cannot finish cleaning everything in once cleaning session.
+You’ll have to consider changing the battery when your robot vacuum cannot finish cleaning everything in one cleaning session.

 If your robot vacuum only gets half depleted every time it vacuums, there’ll be no issue before the battery degrades to under 50% of its maximum capacity.